WeasalCrafter/Minecraft-CMS/README.md

 # Minecraft CMS
-A PHP-based lightweight minecraft server manager hosted locally on your pc
+A PHP-based lightweight minecraft server manager hosted locally on your pc This was designed to run on Ubuntu Server, but could definitely run on other linux distros

 ## Installation